SAP-samples/teched2024-XP280/exercises/ex0/README.md

     ![Search for open in dev container](images/devcontainer-search.png)

 1. You will then be asked to select a dev container.
-Select the `TechEd 2024 XP280` container:
+Select the `TechEd 2024 XP280` container (or the one marked "(with .env file)" if you have created a `devcontainer.env` file as described earlier):

     ![Select dev container](images/devcontainer-selection.png)